 If left untreated, Lyme disease may progress to cause:

-- Intermittent muscle and joint pain
+- Muscle and joint pain that comes and goes

-- Neck stiffness and severe headaches (meningitis)
+- Stiff neck and severe headaches (meningitis)

 - Facial weakness and paralysis (Bell's palsy)

 - Weakness and pain in the arms and legs

 - Arthritis with joint pain and swelling that comes and goes, especially in larger joints like the knees